 High-emitting and hard-to-abate industries are responsible for the majority of greenhouse gas emissions, which makes them priority industries for decarbonisation.
 This collection of insights, developed by Deloitte’s leading global industry specialists, provides possible pathways to decarbonisation for high-impact sectors.

 High-impact sectors and the road to net-zero

-Decarbonization has become an urgent priority for governments, investors, regulators, businesses, and society at large.
+Decarbonisation has become an urgent priority for governments, investors, regulators, businesses, and society at large.
 With the world at risk of failing to meet its Paris Agreement commitments—and surpassing the two-degree Celsius warming threshold—many businesses have set aggressive net-zero commitments.
 Companies from high-emitting and hard-to-abate sectors play a crucial role in this effort—from their own value chains to helping reduce Scope 3 emissions of other industries.

 These high-emitting and hard-to-abate industries—which include power, steel, chemicals, automotive, food, and heavy road transport—account for approximately 82% of total global C02 eq emissions (figure 1).
-While their decarbonization efforts are pivotal to hitting Paris Agreement targets, these companies are also burdened with long asset lifespans, high energy dependency, and complex electrification requirements.
-As a result, possible pathways to decarbonization may involve massive technology investments, business model evolutions, cross-collaboration—and the adoption of an entirely new business mindset.
+While their decarbonisation efforts are pivotal to hitting Paris Agreement targets, these companies are also burdened with long asset lifespans, high energy dependency, and complex electrification requirements.
+As a result, possible pathways to decarbonisation may involve massive technology investments, business model evolutions, cross-collaboration—and the adoption of an entirely new business mindset.

 Each of the sector perspectives offers a foundational starting point for leaders who would like to better understand the challenges, levers, policy and regulatory landscape across regions, success factors, stakeholders, and the enormous potential of clean hydrogen—and includes links to in-depth reports to explore more.